Harvard University, PhD '99

 BIOGRAPHY

-My first book, A Poverty of Rights (Stanford, 2008), examines how weak citizenship rights and residential informality came to define urban poverty, popular social struggles, and the political dynamics of inequality in modern Brazil.
+My first book, A Poverty of Rights (Stanford, 2008), examines how weak citizenship rights and residential informality shaped urban poverty, popular social struggles, and the political dynamics of inequality in modern Brazil.
 It received book awards from the Social Science History Association, the Urban History Association, the Conference on Latin American History, and the Brazilian Studies Association.

 Recent Research / Recent Publications